neroden/timetable_kit/README.rst

 Development status
 ==================
 Timetable_kit remains under active development.
-It is quite usable to create Amtrak timetables.
+It is quite usable to create Amtrak timetables and VIA Rail Canada timetables, though there remain some issues with VIA timetable generation.

-It has not yet been generalized to create non-Amtrak timetables, but VIA Rail is close to working.
+It has not yet been generalized to create timetables in general.

 Interfaces are moderately stable: old spec files should continue to work, mostly.
 New options continue to be added in spec files.